Frank Leonard Walker

 11 It's All About That Bass...
 Trapping and Acoustic Treatment

 The problem with small rooms is that they tend to exhibit disparate low-frequency energies, with large nulls and peaks up and down the low-end.
-As bass frequencies having the longest wavelengths, they typically require a large amount of space to be absorbed sufficiently to avoid these issues.
+With bass frequencies having the longest wavelengths, they typically require a large amount of space to be absorbed sufficiently to avoid these issues.
 Herein lies the quandary, how much of the already small room are we going to take up with large amounts of acoustic treatment?

 There are several different approaches to treating the low-end, which I won't go into now, but for my room, I relied on a three-pronged approach that complimented my room shape to maximize space and absorption.
 These were diaphragmatic absorbers, acoustic hangers, and corner bass traps.
 For this post, I'm going to focus on the central prong - the diaphragmatic absorber.